Free Churro: Plot

 In a cold open flashback, Butterscotch Horseman (voiced by Will Arnett) drives his young son BoJack (also Arnett) home from soccer practice, where he complains that his wife Beatrice has locked herself in the bedroom after seeing the Henrik Ibsen play A Doll's House.
 The moral of Butterscotch's rant, he says, is that one needs to realize that nobody else will look out for them.

-In the present, BoJack gives a eulogy at his mother's funeral.
+In the present, BoJack gives a eulogy for his mother at a funeral home.
 He begins with a story of how he stopped at Jack in the Box on his way to the funeral, and the cashier gave him a free churro when BoJack explained where he was going.
 Throughout the eulogy, BoJack banters with the organist, imitates the gruesome face his mother made when she died, and tells stories about his life, his mother, and TV shows like Becker and his breakthrough show, Horsin' Around.
 At one point, he tells what appears to be a nice story about Beatrice, only to reveal that it was not true and that he had taken the story from an episode of Maude.
 Many of his anecdotes detail the abuse he endured from both of his parents, as well as his father's death in a duel.
 Additionally, BoJack tries to parse out the meaning of his mother's final words, "I see you."

-At the end of the episode, BoJack realizes that Beatrice was reading the letters "ICU" on the intensive care unit where she was being held, and he becomes angry with his mother, saying that the cashier who gave him a free churro showed more kindness than Beatrice ever did.
+At the end of the episode, BoJack realizes that Beatrice was reading the letters "ICU" on the intensive care unit where she was admitted.
+Upon discovering that his mother's last words were meaningless, he becomes angry, saying that the cashier who gave him a free churro showed him more kindness than Beatrice ever did.
+After calming down, BoJack realizes that while he will never have the good relationship with Beatrice that he always wanted and that he does not understand what she wanted herself, she deserves the open casket that she requested.
 He finally opens the casket, realizing that he is at the wrong funeral and that he has been eulogizing to a room of geckos.